 According to the CDC (2011), zoster vaccine is administered subcutaneously as a single dose.
 The vaccine should not be injected intra-muscularly.
 However, it is not necessary to repeat vaccination if the shingles vaccine is administered intra-muscularly.
 Studies are ongoing to assess the duration of protection from 1 dose of zoster vaccine and the need, if any, for booster doses.

-No changes were made to the current recommendation of herpes zoster vaccination for adults aged 60 years and older, the CDC's ACIP reported at its latest meeting.
-The FDA licensed Zostavax for use in adults aged 50 to 59 years in March 2011, said Dr. Paul Cieslak, chair of the zoster working group.
-However, the working group does not currently propose changes to the current recommendations.
+The ACIP currently recommends Zostavax for all adults aged 60 years and older with no contraindications and for adults older than 80 years with chronic illnesses (Splete, 2011).
+No changes were made to the current recommendation of herpes zoster vaccination for adults aged 60 years and older, the CDC's ACIP reported.
+The FDA licensed Zostavax for use in adults aged 50 to 59 years in March 2011.
+However, the working group did not currently propose changes to the current ACIP recommendations.
 Data from studies conducted by Merck have shown vaccine efficacy in the 50 to 59 age group, but there is insufficient evidence regarding the duration of vaccine protection when it is given well before the peak age for zoster incidence.
-Also, "it might be inappropriate to expand recommendations while the vaccine remains in short supply," he said, adding that the incidence could increase "if limited supply is used at time of low incidence".
-He also pointed out, however, that "the decision of the working group at this time is not intended to prejudice future deliberations".
-The ACIP currently recommends Zostavax for all adults aged 60 years and older with no contraindications and for adults older than 80 years with chronic illnesses (Splete, 2011).
+The working group observed that it might be inappropriate to expand recommendations while the vaccine remains in short supply, and the incidence could increase if limited supply is used at time of low incidence.
+The ACIP published updated their recommendations for shingles vaccine in August 2014 and maintained their current recommendation for shingles vaccine for persons age 60 years and older (Hale, et al., 2014).

 Guidelines for preventing infections in hematopoietic cell transplant (HCT) recipients by the Center for International Blood & Marrow Transplant Research, National Marrow Donor Program, European Group for Blood and Marrow Transplantation, American Society for Blood and Marrow Transplantation, Canadian Blood and Marrow Transplant Group, Infectious Diseases Society of America, Society for Healthcare Epidemiology of America, Association of Medical Microbiology and Infectious Disease, and the CDC (Ljungman et al, 2009) indicated that zoster vaccine (Zostavax, live) should not be given to HCT recipients.